-If you find yourself in the unfortunate position of being arrested, it may not be in your best interest to start quoting the law at the arresting officer and try to assert your knowledge of the criminal justice system.
+Find yourself in the unfortunate position of being arrested.
+It may not be in your best interest to start quoting the law at the arresting officer and try to assert your knowledge of the criminal justice system.
 However, it is in your best interest to know some of your rights when you are arrested – there may be instances when the arrest was not carried out correctly in its procedure – such cases offer the possibility of the case being completely thrown out.
 Here are some important and worthwhile things to note should you get arrested – if you are a police official, these elements may be helpful to you as well.

 YOUR RIGHTS IN ARREST

 Firstly, always remember that arrest (and the justice system as a whole) is a two-way street – we want to arrest and keep individuals from doing unlawful things on the one hand.
-And on the other hand every person, regardless of the offence they are committing or has committed, still has the basic human rights which need to be respected.
+And on the other hand every person, regardless of the offence they are committing or have committed, still has fundamental human rights which need to be respected.
 In the case of an arrest, the rights you are afforded as the arrestee are:

 - the right to remain silent and be told what will happen if you choose to not remain silent during arrest;